Make Payroll a Breeze with Our Free Pay Stub Template

 The good news: you have a built-in accountability system thanks to the pay stubs your employees get each week.
 In this post, we’ll take a look at what information goes on a pay stub and even get you started with a free pay stub template.

-Next, a pay stub displays the amount of money the employee earned:
+Next, a paycheck stub displays the amount of money the employee earned, including:

 It also shows how much money is taken out of an employee’s paycheck for the following: